-I knew visiting the mystical city of Petra and camping in the desert had to happen if I was flying all the way out here so here’s a quick write up on my experience crossing the Israel Jordan Northern Border (otherwise known as the Jordan River Crossing / Sheikh Hussein Bridge).
+I knew visiting the mystical city of Petra and camping in the desert had to happen if I was flying all the way to Jordan (and who wouldn’t right?) so here’s a quick write up on my experience crossing the Israel Jordan Northern Border (otherwise known as the Jordan River Crossing / Sheikh Hussein Bridge).

-Deciding to undertake a fairly ambitious plan of travelling to both Israel and Jordan, I knew it would involve crossing one of the three land borders the two countries share.
+Visiting both Israel and Jordan seems like a natural itinerary given their proximities.
+From my research, I knew it would involve crossing one of the three land borders the two countries share which is tricky at best.
 Flying was out of consideration given that flights between the two cities had an eye-watering price tag of $500+.

-After a few hours of research, I began to realize how complex and convoluted this process is going to be – once you embark on this process, you’ll realize that there are so many variables (it seems every blog post yielded a different information), and that due to the political situation, entry is not always guaranteed, and you’re quite at the mercy of the border agents.
+After a few hours of research, I began to realize how complex and convoluted this process is going to be – as I went through pages and pages on Google realize that there are so many variables (it seems every blog post yielded a different information), and that due to the political situation, entry is not always guaranteed, and you’re quite at the mercy of the border agents.

 It didn’t help that every time I went on Google to do some research, articles like this kept popping up (Hostility and Humiliation: The ‘Welcome’ Awaiting Tourists at Israel’s Border Crossings).